Jay A. DeLoach: Personal

 He was selected to Who's Who in Executives and Professionals for 2002, 2003, and 2004.
 He is a member of several professional societies, including the Association of Naval Service Officers, Reserve Officer Association, U.S. Naval Institute, and Naval Submarine League.
+A member of the Sons of the American Revolution, he was selected to receive the Minuteman Award in 2025.

 DeLoach previously worked for the Defense Nuclear Facilities Safety Board in Washington, D.C..
 He is also an adjunct professor teaching one night a week for the Naval War College.

 He has been the motivational keynote speaker in various Hispanic related conferences.
 Among them the recently held Society of Mexican American Engineers and Scientists, Inc. 18th Annual National Leadership Conference held at the University of Texas in El Paso, Texas.

 DeLoach has actively participated with UBPN (United Brachial Plexus Network) Camp 2007 in Auburn, Washington as an invited speaker and together with his wife as donors.
-He resides in Herndon, Virginia with his wife Jodi whom he met in 1978 at a dance at the Naval Academy.
+He resides in Herndon, Virginia, with his wife Jodi whom he met in 1978 at a dance at the Naval Academy.
 They have two grown daughters, Jessica and Jaclyn.